 How to Build Empathy into Your App Design Process

-There are many simple ways to make empathy part of your mobile app design process, including:
+There are many simple ways to make empathy part of your software design process, including:

 - Shadowing team members during their work if you’re creating an app to help them do it differently

 - Getting feedback on early designs from users

 By including users in your process, you’ll discover things like if your font is too small or buttons are too close together; or if you buried top priority features several layers into the app.
 You’ll also be able to understand users’ intuition about how the app will work: what features they expect to see where, at what stage they expect to consume or enter certain information, and so on.

 Involving users is a key strategy in designing mobile apps that people want to use.
 When design and development teams are too far removed from users, empathy becomes more challenging, and you might end up with a design that is beautiful but non-functional.

 It might seem pretty fundamental that users—or at the very least user feedback—should have a seat at the design table.
 You’d be surprised how often that doesn’t happen, though.
 Sometimes companies worry that user feedback will slow down the development process or assume that they know what users want.
 If it’s an app produced for internal use, stakeholders may think that user feedback is irrelevant since using the app will be mandatory.
 But not considering the user’s viewpoint can really make adopting the app difficult.